kinesivan/rtv/README.md

 ### maps

 - List of maps to vote on.
-Make sure to separate the maps with a comma.
+Entries should be comma separated.

 ### prefix

 - This field supports multiple prefixes (separated by a comma).
-For each prefix, this addon will add all maps matching that prefix.
+For each prefix, this add-on will add all maps matching that prefix.
 For example, in the configuration above for sandbox gamemode.
 The prefix is `gm_`, so this will add `gm_flatgrass` and `gm_sandbox` for maps to decide on.

 ## ConVars